 Are you the kind of personality that can take this on and make a go of it?
 Will you get on with the other people in the workshop and help when someone else needs a hand with a glue up?
 Do you have the kind of personality that is not easily defeated or deflated?
-It’s not about qualifications or prior experience, it IS about attitude and personal qualities.
+Our long-term furniture design course is not about qualifications or prior experience, but it IS about attitude and personal qualities.
 Do you accept responsibility for your own mistakes or do you blame someone else?
 Can you deal with the uncertainty of designing something from within your own head?
 Are you OK with some risks?
 OK with that idea that may look great but may go wrong?

 Bench rooms are open to students SEVEN DAYS A WEEK, early morning till late at night.
 There are restrictions, you have access out of hours as a privilege not a right; there are Health and Safety restrictions, but the aim is to enable you to access your bench when you want to work.
 We don’t break the course into terms with long expensive gaps between.
 Take a break when you need it.
 Bench time is golden time you must practice, practice, practice, to become good.

 Sooooo….. we are starting to get the hang of it.
-Between us we have over FIFTY YEARS EXPERIENCE in this business .
+Between us we have over ONE HUNDRED YEARS EXPERIENCE in this business .

 Quality is what we do, YOU will do it too, from day one.
 We will teach you all stages from choosing hand tools, to picking out wood, to developing your drawings, and building a portfolio of work.
 There are lots of workshop schools, courses, and magazines that are great for showing you an amateur way of getting a good result.
 An amateur has no excuse for poor work other than lack of understanding, the amateur has all day to get it right, the professional has not.
 They must do it right, first time, every day.